christiangda/ansible-playground/README.md

 ```bash
 source venv/bin/activate
 ```

-Start up the virtual machines (it take long time ;), go for a coffee cup)
+Start up the virtual machines (it take a long time ;), go for a coffee cup) and when you go back your console maybe is asking for the network interface you want to use as a bridge for ansible machines

 ```bash
 vagrant up